ventus-ag/documentation/content/products/compute/virtual-machines.md

 ## Virtual Machines page
+{{% notice note %}}
+In the Cloud Console you can create Windows and Linux Virtual Machines from official and custom images, snapshots or volumes.
+{{% /notice %}}
 To get to the *Virtual Machines page*, select the **Virtual Machines** from the VIRTUAL DATACENTER block in the *side-bar menu*:
 ![](../../../assets/images/vms/1.png?width=15pc&classes=border,shadow)